cs-fullstack-fall-2018/daily-javascript-loops-CalebC94/README.md

 B. The script will output a countdown from 15 to 0 in the browser window.

-C. The script will output a countdown from 15 to 1 in the browser window.
+(C.) The script will output a countdown from 15 to 1 in the browser window.

 D. The script will output 15, then 1, because it will only write the first and last values of a ```while``` statement.

+The answer is C